Human-interest story: Reaction

 The emotional response and interest the human-interest story draws from its consumers are reasons why the human-interest story is a widely utilised form of news media.
 The reception of the human-interest story has been mixed by both its audience and scholars alike.
 Studies from scholars reveal that when overused or given too much significance, the human-interest story can lose engagement from its viewers.
-This opposition is also held by journalism instructor Perry Parks, who believes the emergence of the human-interest story has led to a distinct split between "hard" news and human-interest "soft" news, and that in order for significant news to maintain its importance the viewer must separate their emotions from the broadcast.
+But scholars such as journalism professor Perry Parks argue that walling off the human-interest story from serious news has led to an unhealthy split between emotionless "hard" news and affectively compelling "soft" news, and that in order for significant news to maintain its relevance journalists must reintroduce emotional elements to important news stories.

 In an article from the Australian newspaper The Sydney Morning Herald this view is supported as the article's publisher Chloe Smethurst explains that the over exposure of human-interest stories have led real pieces of news to be discouraged or taken less seriously.
 However, The Sydney Morning Herald also puts forward the notion that the lighter moments of news can make a viewer's overall experience significantly more enjoyable and entertaining.
-This follows the traditional view that the human-interest stories purpose is to take the audience's attention away from the "hard news" supplied by the reporting of current events and often provide a light-hearted segment for the consumer to enjoy towards the end of a news bulletin or within a newspaper.
+This follows the traditional view that the human-interest stories' purpose is to take the audience's attention away from the "hard news" supplied by the reporting of current events and often provide a light-hearted segment for the consumer to enjoy towards the end of a news bulletin or within a newspaper.

 Impact

 Human-interest stories and the emotional response they receive from consumers can often have an impact on the society in which their story is relevant.
 Scholars have detailed how there are cases where human-interest stories have "increased the attribution of responsibility to the government".
 This occurs when a piece of human-interest news generates a substantial public response which may give the topic further exposure or cause it to go viral.
-Once this occurs, the person, group or agenda of the news story may be heavily supported, which may incite company or government action, depending on who the topic is targeting.
+Once this occurs, the person, group or agenda of the news story may be heavily supported, which may incite company or government action, depending on whom the topic is targeting.

-Craig Foster, a former Australian footballer and current analyst for the Special Broadcasting Service, used the human-interest frame to advocate for Bahraini footballer Hakeem al-Araibi, an Australian political refugee who was detained in Thailand in 2018 as a result of an Interpol red notice.
+Craig Foster, a former Australian footballer and analyst for the Special Broadcasting Service, used the human-interest frame to advocate for Bahraini footballer Hakeem al-Araibi, an Australian political refugee who was detained in Thailand in 2018 as a result of an Interpol red notice.
 Foster, with the support of others, became an advocate for al-Araibi's story and campaigned for his freedom through the use of news reporting and social media, particularly Twitter.
 The presentation of al-Araibi's situation brought out much sympathy and anger from the public, and a petition put forward by Amnesty International labelled "#SaveHakeem", asking for his release, garnered over 60,000 signatures. al-Araibi was released in February 2019.